Google goes all-in on Gemini model, launches $20 paid tier for Gemini Ultra - ExBulletin

 When Google first announced Gemini, only the Gemini Pro model was widely available through Bart.
 At the time, Google said that Gemini Pro's performance was about on par with his GPT-3.5, but with GPT-4 now widely available, the announcement felt a little underwhelming.
 At the time, Google announced that its flagship Gemini Ultra would be available to consumers in early 2024 after a series of private tests.
 Although the company didn't explicitly say so, the understanding at the time was that the Ultra model would be part of a paid plan then called Bart Advanced, now renamed Gemini Advanced.

-“Gemini Ultra 1.0 is a model that sets the state-of-the-art across a wide range of benchmarks spanning text, images, audio, and video,” Google's Sissy Haxiao said in a press conference ahead of today's announcement.
+“Gemini Ultra 1.0 is a model that sets the state-of-the-art across a wide range of benchmarks across text, images, audio, and video,” Google's Sissy Haxiao said in a press conference ahead of today's announcement.
 “For Google, Gemini is more than just a model.
-It's about cutting-edge technology and building on top of it, from products that impact billions of users to the APIs and platforms that developers and enterprises use to innovate.
-It’s a shift in thinking about the whole ecosystem that we’re building.”
+It's truly a change in the way we think about cutting-edge technology and the entire ecosystem we're building on top of it, from a product that impacts billions of users.
+Developers and the APIs and platforms that companies and businesses use to innovate.”

 Haxiao also noted that Google decided to change its name to Gemini to reflect that the company's cutting-edge technology is at the core of Bart (although it does have a large amount of expertise in branding).
 If a savvy Google decided to launch a more capable model and wanted to call it Aries, instead of Gemini Ultra Super Pro Max 3.0, it would be called Bard).
 And while Google promotes Bard's scores to users, many early users never returned after getting admittedly middling results, making the rebrand almost mandatory.